gavinmcfarland/writing-a-better-readme/README.md

-# Guidelines for Documenting Repos
+# Guidelines for Documenting Open Source Projects

 Below are some guidelines to help you better document and demonstrate your repo, project, library or framework.